-If this solar water heater has its electric heating unit connected for in-tank boosting and a circulated flow and return system is required, it is necessary to install a secondary water heater supplied from the solar water heater.
-The flow and return lines connect to the secondary water heater, not the solar storage tank.
+If a circulated flow and return system is required, it is necessary to install a secondary water heater supplied from this water heater.
+The flow and return lines connect to the secondary water heater, not this water heater.
 The secondary water heater makes up for the pipe heat loss in the flow and return system and must be able to provide a hot water outlet temperature of at least 60°C.